luisanegri/issue-tracker/README.md

 ## Overview

-> A web application created in Python and Django.
+> A full stack web application created in Python and Django.

 ## UX